sjultra/Guides/install_docker_on_ubuntu/README.md

 ## Prerequisites

-Uninstall older version of docker
+If you have older Docker version, uninstall them.

 ```
 sudo yum remove docker \